tekon92/Easma/README.md

 3. Edit config.php

-4. Finaly you are ready to go.
+4. Finally you are ready to go.
 Go to http://$base/panel

 Easma First Looking --> Click screenshot to watch